 4. Problems at school with the teachers or children

 5. Intense anxiety when separated from caregivers

 7. Loss of interest in things previously enjoyed

 9. Expresses feeling sad or afraid often

 If your child is showing some of these symptoms it may be helpful to take him/her to a psychologist for an assessment.
 Psychological health is paramount in developing children.
 Parents may feel overwhelmed or lost as to what to do.
 Seeking psychological help will give you and your child the necessary skills to understand and cope in the future.

 After making an appointment, an intake interview is scheduled with the parents or caregivers.
 This initial interview is used to gather information about the child, the family and the presenting problem.
 After this, the therapist will see the child to make an initial assessment.
 An assessment allows the therapist to decide the best treatment approach for the child.

 Play therapy usually occurs in weekly sessions for an average of 20 sessions lasting 45- 50 minutes each.
+However, this will differ depending on the problem and the support of the parents.
 We integrate parental counselling with play therapy as we believe that it is vital that parents are supported and given the necessary skills and understanding to develop a better relationship with their children.

 Have a look at our psychological and mental health resources.